scala/scala3/docs/docs/reference/metaprogramming/macros.md

 ### From `Expr`s to Functions and Back

 It is possible to convert any `Expr[T => R]` into `Expr[T] => Expr[R]` and back.
-These conversions can be written as:
+These conversions can be implemented as follows:

 ```scala
 def to[T, R](f: Expr[T] => Expr[R])(using QuoteContext): Expr[T => R] =